chaoyangnz/email-service/README.md

 ### How to build your own

-You should have a Mysql running in `localhost:5432` and has a database named `emailservice`.
+You should have a Postgres running in `localhost:5432` and has a database named `emailservice`.

 Go to the repo root, and run `./gradlew bootRun`, it will run that API server in your local